 What causes oesophageal cancer?

 A cancerous tumour starts from one abnormal cell.
-The exact reason why a cell becomes cancerous is unclear.
+The exact cause of cancerous cells is unclear.
 It is thought that something damages or alters certain genes in the cell.
 This makes the cell abnormal and multiply out of control.
-(See separate leaflet called Cancer for more details.)
+See the separate leaflet called Cancer for more details.

 Many people develop cancer of the gullet (oesophagus) for no apparent reason.
 However, certain risk factors increase the chance that oesophageal cancer may develop.
 These include:

 - Ageing.
 It is more common in older people.
 Most cases are in people over the age of 55.

 - Being male.
 It is more common in men.

 - Diet.A high-fat diet is thought to increase the risk and eating a lot of fruit and green vegetables is thought to reduce the risk.

 - Obesity.
 Being obese can increase the risk.

 - Where you live.
 Oesophageal cancer is much more common in China and certain other Far Eastern countries than in Europe.